ImaadHasan2002/ImaadHasan2002/README.md

   </a>
 </p>

-### AI Research Engineer @ STARlab Capital
+### Product & AI Research Engineer @ STARlab Capital

-I build both foundational and refine existing AI systems for finance, healthcare and agritech ML workflows, with a focus on multimodal learning, retrieval pipelines, and scalable model deployment.
+I work on computer vision for gigapixel medical imaging: segmentation and self-supervised representation learning on whole-slide pathology images, along with the systems work that makes images that size trainable and viewable.
+Alongside that I lead product and ML research for a geospatial carbon and water credit analytics platform.

-- Currently working in finance and leading an agentic AI side project in agriculture field.
+- Currently leading product R&D at Airrigate while continuing whole-slide imaging research with Vivi Biologics.
 - I write blogs at **[imaad.bearblog.dev](https://imaad.bearblog.dev)**.
-- Open to collaborating on impactful applied AI research projects.
+- Open to collaborating on applied medical imaging, efficient vision research and cognitive science.

 ### GitHub Activity